SheilaRT/Azure-Alphant/README.md

 To make your theme of choice always be the theme selected, simply open :page_facing_up: _custom.css_ and change the values of each property in the root element to the values you used for your favorite theme in the :page_facing_up: _skin.js_ file.
 If you don't even want to see other theme options, set both `.theme` and `.theme button` to `display:none;` in :page_facing_up: _custom.css_.
 To bring the theme options back again, simply delete `display:none;` where you added it for `.theme` and `.theme button`.
 Of course, whether or not you've set the theme selector to display, whatever you've set the `:root` properties to in :page_facing_up: _custom.css_ will be the theme that is used by default.

 ### I'd really prefer setting this up on my desktop instead of bookmarking a local file.
 How do I do that?
-Simply create a shortcut to the :page_facing_up: _index.html_ file, located in the Azure Alphant main folder, and paste it onto your desktop.
+Simply create a shortcut to the :page_facing_up: _menu.html_ file, located in the Azure Alphant main folder, and paste it onto your desktop.
 A :art: _desktop.ico_ file has also been included for you to use instead of the default file image for your OS.
 If :art: _desktop.ico_ is not compatible with your OS, feel free to use the :art: _48x48.png_ file instead, as it is the exact same image, just in a different format.

 ***